-During the dpresssion, productoon slowed until Jess Jewll introduced a new technique in the processing of chickens.
+During the depression, production slowed until Jesse Jewell introduced a new technique in the processing of chickens.
 Hall County became the national leader in the production of frozen broilers.
-Today we are still proud to call ourselves "The poultry Capital of the World."
+Today we are still proud to call ourselves "The Poultry Capital of the World."

 The greatest impact on Hall County was the construction of Lake Sidney Lanier by the U.S. Corps of Engineers in 1957.
 Lake Lanier covers approximately 48,000 acres.
 With 700 miles of beautiful shoreline, visitors and residents enjoy the recreation and relaxation that is offers.